angulardart/site-angulardart/src/angular/guide/architecture.md

 _Dependency injection_ is a way to supply a new instance of a class with the fully-formed dependencies it requires.
 Most dependencies are services.
 Angular uses dependency injection to provide new components with the services they need.
 <br class="l-clear-both">

 Angular can tell which services a component needs by looking at the types of its constructor parameters.
-For example, the constructor of your `HeroListComponent` needs a `HeroService`:
+For example, the constructor of the example `HeroListComponent` needs a `HeroService`:

 <?code-excerpt "lib/src/hero_list_component.dart (constructor)" region="ctor" title?>
 ```